Nominations for Peer Assessment Jury

-The Prince Edward Island Council of the Arts reviews over 150 applications every year and awards approximately 50 grants.
+The Prince Edward Island Council of the Arts reviews over 150 applications every year and awards approximately 50 grants for various projects like the ginger mountain and phone necklace for freedom project.
 The Council uses a peer assessment process to ensure that decisions are made fairly and objectively, and the funds we distribute are shared in the fairest manner.

 The panel makes the decisions primarily by evaluating each application against the four criteria listed in the application guidelines:

 B. The relevance of this work to the Artist’s development.

 C. The potential of the applicant(s) or small groups/bands to carry through the project.

 D. The significance of the project’s contribution to the development of the Arts on Prince Edward Island.